Resources

 Barrister & Solicitor

-Nathan also served as a roster lawyer for the family division of Legal Aid Alberta for several years before focusing on real estate and wills and estates.
+After serving as a roster lawyer for the family division of Legal Aid Alberta for several years, Nathan chose to focus his practice on real estate, wills, and estates.

-O'Donnell Law now celebrates 10 Years servicing the Edmonton and surrounding area.
+O'Donnell Law is proud to now celebrate 10 Years of service to Edmonton and the surrounding communities.

 Contact